RatthewMen/git-project-MATTHEW/README.md

 method FileMakerChecker checks if the Blob and its respective textfile in the objects and randomFiles directory actually exists. method randomFilesChecker checks if a file exists in the randomFiles folder

+2.4.2
+method masterRESET deletes all generated files from previous tests and resets git and the rest of the directory to a clean state